Nihari: The Indulgent Weekend Brunch

 This flavorfully spiced stew often uses beef as the key ingredient.
 However, goat meat, mutton, and lamb are also popular options.

-Apart from being a special weekend brunch menu, this dish is often served for special occasions such as family gatherings or celebrations.
+Apart from being part of a special weekend brunch menu, this dish is often served at family gatherings and celebrations.

 My extended family taught me how to cook Nihari for the first time.
 However, they used a ready-made spice mix, which is really spicy.
 So, I tried and tested mixing my own spices.
 It took me countless attempts to get the spice balance right.

 I think I’m happy with this recipe as it gives a deliciously aromatic lamb stew with well-balanced spices.
-The best thing is, that you can always add the chili powder (or cayenne pepper powder) according to your liking without decreasing the quality of spice proportion.
+The best thing is that you can always add chili powder (or cayenne pepper powder) to your liking without compromising the spice balance.

 What Is So Special About Nihari?

-Apart from its flavourful taste, Nihari also offers the goodness of the meat and the bones.
+Apart from its flavour, Nihari also offers the goodness of the meat and bones.
 All because of its slow cooking.

-When mixed with spices, the bone broth that comes out of the cooking process tastes very rich in flavor and quality.
+When mixed with spices, the bone broth that comes out of the cooking process tastes very rich and of high quality.

 How to Enjoy It?